Gillis Centre

+The chapel is a Category A listed building, a building "of national or international importance".
+Other buildings are listed in lower categories.

 Early history

 Whitehouse

 The site of the present Gillis Centre was originally known as 'Whitehouse' and gave its name to the lane that runs alongside it, Whitehouse Loan.
-The house had many literary and academic occupants and must have had a connection with the University of Edinburgh, because it was there that some of the university's leading figures wrote various pieces of literature.
-Such as Principal Robertson who wrote his The History and Reign of Charles V in 1769.
-In 1756 John Home wrote his tragedy Douglas there and in 1783 Dr. Hugh Blair wrote his famous Lectures.
+The house had many literary and academic occupants and must have had a connection with the University of Edinburgh, because it was there that some of the university's leading figures wrote various pieces of literature, such as Principal Robertson who wrote his The History and Reign of Charles V in 1769.
+In 1756 John Home wrote his tragedy Douglas there and in 1783 Hugh Blair wrote his Lectures.

 St Margaret's Convent

 In the 1830s, the Roman Catholic Church in Scotland was not yet re-established.
 James Gillis, before he became a bishop, was sent by Bishop Paterson to the Continent to raise funds to establish a convent.
-On his journey via London, he was introduced to Miss Ann Agnes Trail, the daughter of a minister of the Established Church of Scotland.
+On his journey via London, he was introduced to Ann Agnes Trail, the daughter of a minister of the established Church of Scotland.
 Subsequently on his return to England, Miss Trail wrote to him offering herself as a member of his projected community.
 Miss Margaret Clapperton, who was to be one of the founding members of the community, came from Fochabers and had known James Gillis for much of her life.
 It was agreed that Miss Trail and Miss Clapperton should go together to Chavagnes, the Mother House of the Ursulines and they arrived there on 31 August 1833.
 In June 1834, James Gillis bought a house, Whitehouse, for his proposed convent with 2 acres of ground for £3,000 from Ann Oliphant.
 The initial group of eleven Sisters comprising Miss Trail (now Sister Agnes Xavier), Miss Clapperton (now Sister Margaret Teresa), The Reverend Mother St Hilaire, Mother St Paula, Sister St Damian, Sister Alexis, Sister John Chrysostom, Sister Mary Emily, Sister Angelina and two lay Sisters, Sister Stephen and Sister Eustelle then travelled to Scotland but had to live elsewhere for four months while the Convent was being made ready.
 On 26 December 1834, the community took possession of St Margaret's Convent, which was the first post-Reformation convent in Scotland.
 At St Margaret's, arrangements had been made for the reception of young lady boarders, whose education was to be the principal work of the sisters.
 On 16 June 1835, the Feast of St Margaret, the new St Margaret's Chapel was opened.
 It was built alongside the Whitehouse Mansion House.
 In 1863, Bishop Gillis gave a relic of St Margaret of Scotland to the chapel.
 For over 150 years, until it was closed in 1986, it was known in Edinburgh as St Margaret's Convent and School and it was under the ministry of the Ursulines.